MerginMaps/docs/src/misc/write-docs/index.md

 As documentation matures, content gets moved, renamed or deleted.
 As 3rd party sites may link to content, it's important to maintain information on how requests for now non-existent content should be redirected usefully.

-This information is captured in the [_REDIRECTS_](https://github.com/MerginMaps/docs/blob/main/REDIRECTS) file.
+This information is captured in the <GitHubRepo desc="REDIRECTS" id="MerginMaps/docs/blob/main/REDIRECTS" /> file.

 ### Seeing what's changed